givan2code/refactorFlair/RefactorFlairDemo.md

 ### RefactorFlair hit the mat knowing that

-- Legacy Angular code grew complex as new requirements piled on
+- Legacy Angular code grew complex as new requirements piled on like a Battle Royal
-- Committee vs Council workflows required fine-grained control
+- Committee vs Council workflows required fine-grained tag teaming
-- Form logic, UI state, and data mutations were tightly coupled
+- Form logic, UI state, and data mutations were tightly coupled like a headlock
-- Developers risked breaking business logic when updating anything
+- New develop risks breaking business logic when updating anything

-### 🔧 The Real 'Problem'
+### 🔧 The Real 'Problem' (Where Flair went wrong)

-We had deeply conditional Angular component methods like initializeForm() and enableFormListeners() that:
+We have a deeply conditional Angular component with methods like `initializeForm()` and `enableFormListeners()` that:

 - Mixed concerns (form structure, business logic, UI state)
 - Created side effects that made bugs harder to trace